tamtakoe/oi.select/README.md

 ## Features

 * API compatible with [Angular select](http://docs.angularjs.org/api/ng/directive/select)
-* without jQuery and other dependencies
+* Angular 1.2+ without jQuery and other dependencies
 * search options by substring (including the search query to the server)
 * use [Bootstrap](http://getbootstrap.com) styles (but you can use own styles)
-* 16 KB minified
+* 17 KB minified

 ## Demo